QuantumLayer Essentials

 QuantumLayer.simple()

-The simple() helper generates a trainable, 10-mode interferometer with angle encoding and a configurable number of parameters.
+The simple() helper generates a trainable interferometer with angle encoding that has the same number of modes as the input size.
 It is convenient for quick experiments, baselines or for machine learning experts without any prior knowledge in quantum machine learning.

 import merlin as ML